pulsarventures/aimusings/_drafts/templates/Template - LinkedIn Posts.md

 1. **LinkedIn Post (~2,500–3,000 characters)**

    - Structure:
+     - **Summary** a clear 1-3 lines, 1 sentence summary paragraph of the entire post content less than 25 words.
+Don't start with "This post explains....".Don't always start with "Explores"; just mix it up.
+Don't include any heading or formatting for this summary section.
+Just keep it normal text.
      - **Catchy Opening Hook** - bold thesis, question, or observation
      - **Narrative/Breakdown**
 	     - can be a blend of story + insight + stat blocks
 	     - includes a **setup + breakdown + forward insight**
      - **Conclusion** – actionable takeaway or thought-provoking closer
      - Clearly demarcated **"then vs now"** or **"problem vs opportunity"**